 The poem begins with the speaker stating that whatever he imagined the next life to be, things did not turn out that way.
 The reader is thrown straight into the man’s newly dead existence.
 He’s describing, quite clearly, what it’s like to be dead.
 The speaker makes sure to take note of how strange things seem, especially compared to what he expected.

 There are a few things he recognizes and can appreciate as traditional elements of what one thinks of as the world of the dead.
-There is a river and a man who ferries the dead across.
+There are a river and a man who ferries the dead across.
 But, the speaker didn’t think they’d all the naked and crammed together on a boat that’s too small to contain them.

 He goes on, adding that the group has been asked to write down, in very clear and in-depth detail, what the afterlife is like.
 They should take note of all the pains and displeasures.
 It is likely this written work, ‘Writing in the Afterlife’, that is meant to be the product of this non-assignment.